insidewhy/smell-baron/README.markdown

 # A tiny init for docker containers written in C

-Hey maybe your Docker file contains something like this:
+If your Dockerfile contains something like this:

 ```
 CMD ["/bin/node", "app.js"]
 ```

-Oh no [this is no good!](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/) - TLDR: Your process can get shutdown in a bad way and *zombie processes* will eat your container!
+This can lead to [some undesirable consequences](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/) - in short: your process can get shutdown in a bad way and *zombie processes* will pile up.

-Instead just use `smell-baron` and change your `Dockerfile` to:
+To solve this you can use `smell-baron` and change your `Dockerfile` to:

 ```
 ADD smell-baron /bin/smell-baron